|

 The term medical

-screening, or surveillance, frequently appears in
+screening, or surveillance, frequently appears in the media.

-the media.
-People often associate screening and surveillance
+People often associate screening and surveillance programmes

-programmes with the prevention of conditions such
+with the prevention of conditions such as cervical cancer

-as cervical cancer or breast cancer.
+or breast cancer.

 Detecting disease

-What do we actually mean when we
+What do we actually mean when we say that

-Adenomatous Polyposis (FAP)?
-Broadly speaking, screening
+Polyposis (FAP)?
+Broadly speaking, screening is a method

-before an individual would normally seek medical advice.
+would normally seek medical advice.
+FAP is a condition characterised

-polyps are important because of their potential to
+These polyps are important because of their potential to

 develop into cancer.

-In order to minimise this, two main
+In order to minimise this, two main surgical

-and formation of a pouch (restorative proctocolectomy);
+of a pouch (restorative proctocolectomy); or the removal

-(colectomy with ileorectal anastomosis).
+ileorectal anastomosis).

-While the two operations remove a
+While the two operations remove a significant

-significant proportion of risk for patients, polyps
+proportion of risk for patients, polyps can still develop

-beyond the stomach) and to a lesser extent on the
+and to a lesser extent on the surface of the pouch.
+Endoscopes

-some cases, treat these areas.
+and in some cases, treat these areas.

 Different screening intervals.

-They also allow us to suggest the
+They also allow us to suggest the most

-most appropriate screening intervals.
-For example
+appropriate screening intervals.
+For example a patient with

-a patient with a small number of polyps in his or
+a small number of polyps in his or her rectum may only require

-until the polyps are under control.
+basis until the polyps are under control.

-One of the significant advantages
+One of the significant advantages of endoscopic

-surveillance and treatments.
-Current treatments include
+treatments.
+Current treatments include the use of Argon

-the use of Argon Plasma Coagulation (APC), which is
+Plasma Coagulation (APC), which is a laser like machine

-a laser like machine ideal for removing small polyps
+ideal for removing small polyps from the lining of bowel.

-from the lining of bowel.
-For certain patients, improved
+For certain patients, improved screening techniques have

-screening techniques have made it possible for us
+made it possible for us to attempt treatment of duodenal

-to attempt treatment of duodenal polyps using a short-acting
+polyps using a short-acting general anaesthetic.
+Despite

-general anaesthetic.
-Despite these advances in polyp
+these advances in polyp surveillance and treatment, surgery

-required in some cases, when endoscopic management
+will still be required in some cases, when endoscopic management

 cannot keep up with polyp growth.

-Outlined in the table below is a
+Outlined in the table below is a basic

-and the approximate intervals between the examinations.
+intervals between the examinations.
+Screening is not foolproof

-has an associated miss rate.
-In the case of endoscopy
+every screening technique has an associated miss rate.
+In

-this has been estimated at being between 5 and 17
+the case of endoscopy this has been estimated at being between

-per cent.
+5 and 17 per cent.
 Most importantly, the success of screening

 relies on regular attendance.

-Screening techniques and surgical
+Screening techniques and surgical techniques

-techniques are constantly improving, and novel drug
+are constantly improving, and novel drug therapies are currently

-these will improve the screening, treatment and quality
+under investigation.
+We hope these will improve the screening,

-of life of people with FAP.
+treatment and quality of life of people with FAP.

 Examination